 To ensure logs are synchronized among all HA units, FortiAnalyzer HA synchronizes logs in two states: initial logs synchronization and real-time log synchronization.

 When you add a unit to an HA cluster, the primary unit synchronizes its logs with the new unit.
-After initial sync is complete, the backup unit automatically reboots.
-After the reboot, the backup unit rebuilds its log database with the synchronized logs.
+After initial sync is complete, the secondary unit automatically reboots.
+After the reboot, the secondary unit rebuilds its log database with the synchronized logs.

 You can see the status in the Cluster Status pane Initial Logs Sync column.